K-12 and Museum Education, Teaching through Architecture

-Join fellow educators for an exhilarating week-long learning opportunity for K-12 teachers.
+Join fellow teachers and museum educators for an exhilarating week-long learning opportunity.
 Experience how learning through architecture and design can assist your students in gaining valuable 21st century thinking skills.
 The Fallingwater Teacher Residency course introduces the concept of activity-based inquiry with an emphasis on problem solving through architecture.

 Focusing on Fallingwater with a transdisciplinary eye, teacher residents will use the evaluation and creative problem solving process of design as a model for stimulating student centered learning.
 We will explore the visual arts, history, architecture, sustainability, and the relationship of architecture and nature.
 Teacher residents will be immersed in a transformative and supportive learning environment with a focus on creative inquiry within each of their disciplines.
-This course will be taugh by a veteran architectural educator with experience specific to K-12 curriculum.
+This course will be taught by an architectural educator with experience specific to museums and K-12 curriculum.

 - Direct and personal connection to Fallingwater, Frank Lloyd Wright's masterwork